MarcelliMentore/rusty/README.md

 ## What is zappy?
-zappy is the world's first Rust library for building scalable, modular, and ergonomic **LLM-powered** sentient applications.
+Zappy is a revolutionary Rust library for building and launching LLM agents with one click

 More information about this crate can be found in the documentations.